Quickstart

 Adding a New Task

 To make our application even more usable, we need to create a form for adding new tasks.
-Update the method for reblocks/widget:render generic-function like this:
+Update the method for the reblocks/widget:render generic-function like this:

 (defun add-task (task-list title)